tiny-pilot/tinypilot/README.md

   --become-method sudo
 ```

-You should be able to access Key Mime Pi through a web browser at:
+You should be able to access KVM Pi through a web browser at:

 * [http://raspberrypi:8000/](http://raspberrypi:8000/)

 ## Development Installation

-If you're interesting in contributing to Key Mime Pi, follow these instructions to install the required developer packages in your development environment:
+If you're interesting in contributing to KVM Pi, follow these instructions to install the required developer packages in your development environment:

 ```bash
 python3 -m venv venv